SNAP Benefits in Alabama: How to Apply and Qualify

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-If you are a current SNAP recipient and lose food due to a disaster like a storm or power outage, you may be able to get your benefits replaced.
+If you are a current SNAP recipient and lose food due to a disaster like a storm, you can get your benefits replaced.
+You must file an “Affidavit of Loss” with your local DHR office, typically within 10 days.

 Alabama Elderly Simplified Application Project (AESAP)

 AESAP offers a streamlined application for households where everyone is 60 or older with no earned income.
 This program simplifies access to food assistance and allows for a 36-month certification period.
+Apply online or at a DHR office.

 Alabama SUN Bucks (Summer EBT)